A billiards-like dynamical system for attacking chess pieces: The discrete dynamical system for fairy chess

-\begin{remark} An augmentation of a cyclical trajectory will no longer be a trajectory because of its repeated vertices.
-On the other hand, the flow corresponding to the augmentation of a cyclical trajectory $T$ traces out the entire cycle that the extended trajectory traverses.
-Furthermore, crossing points of augmentations of trajectories may exist that are not crossing points of the trajectories themselves, as shown in Figure~\ref{fig:crossing}(a). \end{remark}
+\begin{remark} An augmentation of a cyclic trajectory segment will no longer qualify as a trajectory segment because it has repeated vertices.
+On the other hand, the flow corresponding to the augmentation of a cyclic trajectory segment $T$ traces out the entire cycle that the trajectory traverses.
+Furthermore, crossing points of augmentations of trajectory segments may exist that are not crossing points of the trajectory segments themselves, as shown in Figure~\ref{fig:crossing}(a).
+Last, in the case of a trajectory segment where $\bfb_0=\bfb_1$ or $\bfb_l=\bfb_{l+1}$, its augmentation is also not a trajectory segment, but no additional line segments (nor crossings) have been created. \end{remark}